SpecterOps/BloodHound/DEVREADME.md

 - If the package lives within `cmd/api/src`:
   - `github.com/specterops/bloodhound/src/<path-to>/<package>`
   - is covered by the `go.mod` file in the `src` directory
-- If the pacakge lives within `packages/go`:
+- If the package lives within `packages/go`:
   - `github.com/specterops/bloodhound/<package>`
   - requires its own `go.mod`